Bachelor of Arts/Bachelor of Science Major Program Requirements

 A first time B.A./B.S. student is eligible to declare a major by submitting the Major/Minor Declaration Form to the chair of the chosen department at the end of their first year or upon the completion of 28 credits.
 Students are expected to have declared their major at the end of their second year.
 The department will assign a major advisor.
 The student may change to a different major simply by visiting the new academic department of interest.

-In addition to majors in the traditional arts and sciences disciplines, the University offers an interdisciplinary special major program leading to a general liberal arts and sciences degree (either B.A. or B.S., depending on the content of the curriculum).
+In addition to majors in the traditional arts and sciences disciplines, the University offers an interdisciplinary special major program leading to a general liberal arts and studies degree (either B.A. or B.S., depending on the content of the curriculum).
 A student and faculty advisor may design a special major program by selecting, from two or more departments, courses that define a coherent field of concentration.
-Three of these interdisciplinary majors, American Studies, Communication and Digital Studies, Interdisciplinary Science Studies, and Women and Gender Studies, have their general requirements outlined in this Catalog.
+Four of these interdisciplinary majors, American Studies, Communication and Digital Studies, Interdisciplinary Science Studies, and Women and Gender Studies, have their general requirements outlined in this Catalog.
 In other cases, the student working with a faculty member creates the outline of an individualized special major.
 Examples of recently-approved individual special majors include Biochemistry, Communication, Creative Non-Fictional Writing, Italian Studies, Linguistics, Medieval Studies, Public Affairs, and Journalism.
 Any student interested in developing an individual special major program must apply to the College of Arts and Sciences Curriculum Committee prior to completing five courses in the proposed special major program.
 The approval of the Committee is required before an individually designed special major program can be undertaken.
 Additional details about special majors are available here.
-Majors in American Studies, Communication and Digital Studies, and Women and Gender Studies may be declared through the regular major declaration process.
+Majors in American Studies, Communication and Digital Studies, Interdisciplinary Science Studies, and Women and Gender Studies may be declared through the regular major declaration process.

 To see the requirements for a particular major, use the selection box at the top of this page or click on one of the majors in the list at the left side of this page.